aplteam/Snippets/README.md

 But you might use this piece of code frequently enough to make it available as a snippet, because this is not something that can easily be entered on the fly, not to mention the possibility of a typo, making it a perfect example of a snippet.

-This projects offers the Dyalog APL user command `]Snippets` which allows you to create, list and inspect snippets, and get them into the workspace in one way or another.
+The Dyalog APL user command `]Snippets` allows you to create, list and inspect snippets, and get them into the workspace in one way or another.

 ## Examples